 The opera was built from 1875 to 1884 according to the plans of the Hungarian architect, Miklós Ybl, for the millennium celebration.
 Funded by Emperor Francis Joseph, his goal was to compete with the Vienna Opera and the Paris Opera Garnier.
 The Budapest Opera has a hundred statues and paintings while the auditorium is decorated with more than 7kg of gold.
+Its neo-Renaissance architecture and its many sumptuous Baroque decorations make it a must-see in Budapest.

 The Exterior of the Budapest Opera